GOkwori/Toons-Quiz/README.md

 * `Adaptable Fonts`: Readability is key; hence, font choices and sizes are selected for their clarity.
 Players have the flexibility to adjust text sizes according to their preferences.

-* `Color Contrast`: Adequate contrast between text and background colors is ensured, improving legibility for users, including those with visual impairments.
+* `Colour Contrast`: Adequate contrast between text and background colours is ensured, improving legibility for users, including those with visual impairments.

 * `Descriptive Alt Text`: All images come with detailed alternative text descriptions, offering context and clarity for players who use screen readers.